Use the Substitution Method to Solving Systems of Linear Equations

 Given two equations of a line, we want to find if they intersect at a single point.
-If they do, we say that it has a unique solution which can be described as point in the coordinate axis.
-The method of substitution is an efficient way to find the exact values of x and y using algebraic manipulations.
+If they do, we say that it has a unique solution which can be described as a point in the coordinate axis.
+The method of substitution to solve systems of linear equations is a very straightforward way to find the exact values of x and y using algebraic manipulations.

-Example 1: Use the method of substitution to solve for the system .
+Example 1: Use the method of substitution to solve the system of linear equations below .

 The idea is to pick one of the two given equations and solve for either of the variables, x or y.
 The result in our first step will be substituted into the other equation.
 The effect will be a single equation with one variable which can be solved as usual.